finos/rune-dsl/README.rst

 The `ISDA Common Domain Model <https://docs.rosetta-technology.io/cdm/index.html>`_ is the first live application of the Rosetta DSL to the Derivatives markets.
 It is openly accessible through the `CDM Portal <https://portal.cdm.rosetta-technology.io>`_, subject to the ISDA CDM licence.

 For more details, please consult the `ISDA CDM documentation <https://docs.rosetta-technology.io/cdm/index.html>`_ or contact ISDA directly at marketinfrastructureandtechnology@isda.org

-Automatic Code Generation
-^^^^^^^^^^^^^^^^^^^^^^^^^

-Code generators are key to remove the need for technologists to translate the model specifications into actual code.
-To make the model technology platform-agnostic while ensuring inter-operability of different implementations, these code generators are also open source.

-Only default code generators are provided as part of the Rosetta DSL repository, but a dedicated `repository <https://github.com/REGnosys/rosetta-code-generators>`__ allows the community to create and make available code generators in potentially any software language.

 The Rosetta SDK
 ---------------